Olga Mykhoparkina

 Now the AI (and your visitors) know exactly what you offer, who it’s for, and how it helps.
 That’s the goal.

-You don’t need to know technical SEO or a fancy plugin to make your pages work for AI-first indexing.
+You don’t need to know technical SEO or a fancy plugin to make your web pages work for AI-first indexing.
 But you do need to get a few basics right – consistently.
-Here’s what actually matters.
+Here’s what actually matters for AI indexing and semantic search.

 Headings aren’t just for breaking up walls of text.
-They’re the roadmap AI uses to figure out what your page is about and how each section connects.
-When you use them right, they help AI bots to understand what your page is about and how the content flows.
+They’re the roadmap AI uses to figure out what your page is about, how each section connects, and which web pages to pair with matching search queries.
+When you use them right, they help AI models and search engines understand what your page is about and how the content flows.

-This kind of layout makes your content easier to scan and easier for AI to pull into answers.
+This kind of layout makes your content easier to scan on both mobile and desktop versions, and easier for AI to pull into answers.

 Bad: “Our platform revolutionizes team synergy to drive operational efficiency.”